devopsdays/devopsdays-web/content/events/2016-oslo/program.md

         <time>10:45-11:15</time>
       </div>
       <div class = "col-md-6 box">
-        <a href="/events/2016-oslo/program/martin-b-smith/">Reaping the rewards of remote-friendly DevOps - Martin B. Smith</a>
+        <a href="/events/2016-oslo/program/daniela-soares-cruzes/">Communication in DevOps: A Fairy Tale or a Horror Story? - Daniela Soares Cruzes</a>
       </div>
     </div> <!-- end timeslot div -->
     <!-- this div is repeated for each timeslot -->